 V&A East: A new museum inspired by Balenciaga is set to open in Stratford

-A design inspired by the enigmatic fashion designer is revealed for the new V&A museum
+A design inspired by the enigmatic fashion designer Cristóbal Balenciaga is revealed for the new V&A East museum

-This week, architect practice O’Donnell + Tuomey who won the major contract, cited the work of Cristóbal Balenciaga as a major source of inspiration behind its plans.
+Architect practice O’Donnell + Tuomey who won the major contract cited the work of Cristóbal Balenciaga as a major source of inspiration behind its redevelopment plans.

-Khan said: "My vision for East Bank is one where everyone, regardless of their background, can access world-class culture and education on their doorstep.”
+The government has pledged £50 million to the museum as part of the redevelopment project.
+Khan said: 'My vision for East Bank is one where everyone, regardless of their background, can access world-class culture and education on their doorstep.'